vkishore-confluent/gaming-platform-unlocked/README.md

 # Gaming Platform Unlocked - Data Streaming Pipeline for Gaming Applications

-In this demonstration, we present three essential use cases that illustrate the versatility and reliability of Confluent Cloud for building your data streaming pipeline for your gaming application.
-These use cases provide valuable insights into the technical requirements and considerations for creating a robust and efficient gaming data streaming system.
+Data streaming technologies like Apache Kafka have become a fundamental part of the underlying infrastructure of gaming applications.
+This is because they enable real-time stream processing (facilitating improved user experiences), are able to handle large volumes of complex data, and can scale across distributed servers and data centers.

+Confluent Cloud – the complete, cloud-native and ‘everywhere’ version of Apache Kafka – is used by many gaming companies as the backbone of their data infrastructures.
+In this demonstration, we’ll show why by guiding you through three technical aspects of Confluent which facilitate the delivery of gaming applications.
+These are:

 * Producing Multiple Event Types in Single Topic
-* Preventing duplicate message with ksqlDB
+* Preventing duplicate messages with ksqlDB
-* Observability of the gaming platform
+* Monitoring and observing event streams

- By exploring these scenarios, you will gain a deeper understanding of how Confluent Cloud can be adapted to various real-world applications.
+By exploring these aspects, you will gain a deeper understanding of how Confluent Cloud can be adapted to a wide range of gaming applications.

 ## Requirements